Redevelopment & Preservation

 This two-story, double-pile building is of the Colonial Revival style with its corbelled brick chimneys on each gable end, slight cornice returns, symmetrical fenestration, six-over-six double hung windows with plain board trim and shutters, and a front door with three-part sidelights.
 It also has a rear addition

-The Administration Building is being restored and repurposed as a single family home.
+The Administration Building has been restored and repurposed into a single family home.